TRADITIONAL MOUNTAINEERING

 Have you checked your "text size" lately?

-Go to Internet Explorer, click View in the top toolbar, click Text Size, and chose Medium or smaller.
+In Internet Explorer, click View in the top toolbar, click Text Size, and

 Go to your Windows desktop, right click, click Properties in the pop up window, select the Settings Tab and